-- Student plans are no longer allowed to impose an annual cap on prescription drugs and other health coverage, meaning they can’t cut off paying for students’ care if they get really sick.
+- Student plans may not impose an annual cap on prescription drugs and other health coverage, meaning they can’t cut off paying for students’ care if they get really sick.

-- Student plans are now required to provide free preventive care, such as free STD testing and birth control.
+- Student plans are now required to provide free preventive care, such as free HIV testing, pre-exposure prophylaxis (PrEP), STD testing, and birth control.